X-Factor Investigations

 X-Factor Investigations is a fictional detective agency appearing in American comic books published by Marvel Comics.
 The organization was created by writer Peter David for the comic book series X-Factor (vol. 3).
+The agency is made up of mutant heroes operating in District X, solving crimes committed by and against mutants.

+The team was founded by Jamie Madrox, and fellow former X-Factor members Strong Guy and Wolfsbane.
+Long-term members later join, including Siryn, M, Rictor, Shatterstar, and Layla Miller.
+The team fully disbands with the end of the series, issue #262 (September, 2013).

 The agency first appears under the name XXX Investigations in the first issue of the Marvel Comics limited series Madrox #1 (November 2004).
 In the final issue, Madrox #5 (March 2005), the name is changed to X-Factor Investigations, and later abbreviated XF Investigations.

+X-Factor Investigations is reopened on Krakoa during the Krakoan Age of X-Men comics, featured in the 2020 X-Factor title.

 Publication history

 Peter David introduced the agency in the limited series Madrox.
 The Madrox series ended in March 2005, but with positive fan and retailer reaction to the book, Marvel relaunched the series under their oft-used title X-Factor, David having considered Madrox an X-Factor book anyway.
 At the 2005 San Diego Comic Con, David announced the agency would continue, following events in Madrox and House of M and intended the agency to be "dark and scruffy," inspired by the paranormal Fox TV series X-Files.
 At the 2009 Fan Expo Canada, it was announced that the current X-Factor series would be re-numbered to #200 in December 2009, to take up the numbering of the original series.
 The series ended after issue #262, after 114 issues.